“Your Guide to Oracle Multi-Cloud: How and Where to Track Service Availability”

 Over the past few months, a remarkable shift has become evident in conversations with Oracle customers and partners: the topic on everyone’s mind is Oracle’s multi-cloud strategy, especially the innovations around Oracle Database services delivered on Azure, AWS, and GCP.

 At the recent launch event for Oracle Database@Azure in Switzerland, we welcomed more than 100 customers and partners.
+The official launch of Oracle Database@AWS attracted an even larger audience, with attendance more than doubling.
 This turnout speaks volumes about the excitement and momentum building around these solutions.
 Attendees shared their eagerness to modernize data estates while leveraging best-in-class cloud platforms of their choice.

 Top Questions: When and What?